-Campers are encouraged to carry water bottles with them, but water coolers are also available in each activity area should campers forget or run out.
+Campers are encouraged to carry water bottles with them and refill them at meal times.
+Water coolers are also available in each activity area should campers forget or run out.
 Water bottles are also available for purchase from the Camp Store, where campers go each day for Snack Bar time.

 How does Camp Friendship select camp counselors?

-The counselor to camper ratio is 1 to 4 in Junior Camp and 1 to 6 in Senior Camp, Riding Camp and VIVA!
-Back to Top
+Our staff to camper ratios are 1 to 4 in Junior Villages and the Equestrian Village, and 1 to 6 in Senior Villages.

 What if my child is homesick?